Voices of the Fire Council

 Collaboration

-Our medicine is also gentle.
-It can be as simple as offering a smile, sharing a cup of coffee, or walking slowly through nature with someone who needs company.
+Our medicine is gentle.
+Sometimes it is as simple as offering a smile, sharing a cup of coffee, or walking slowly through nature with someone who needs company.
 Healing does not always require grand gestures.
-Sometimes it is found in the quiet moments, in the everyday acts of kindness that connect us.
-This is the approach we take as we welcome others into our circle.
+Often, it is found in small acts of kindness that remind us we are not alone.

 Biography